likicv/usysml-test-cases/README.md

 # Background

-The objective of the OMG Systems Modeling Language v2 (SysML v2) is to enable more effective model-based systems engineering (MBSE).
 The uSysML (‘micro SysML’) project aims to develop test cases relevant for learning and implementation of the SysML v2 specification.
-The objective of the uSysML project is two-fold: (1) to provide documented test cases that would be useful to the MBSE community in implementations of the SysML v2 specification; and (2) to generate examples that cold be helpful for clarifying or strengthening of the SysML v2 specification.
+The objective of the uSysML project is two-fold:
+(1) to provide documented test cases that would be useful to the MBSE community in implementations of the SysML v2 specification;
+and (2) to generate examples that cold be helpful for clarifying or strengthening of the SysML v2 specification.